rajatgarg79/cloud_search/README.md

 # CloudSearch

 This is a simple Ruby wrapper around the Amazon's CloudSearch API.
-It has support for searching (with both simple and binary queries), pagination and documents indexing.
+It has support for searching (with both simple and boolean queries), pagination and documents indexing.

 ## Installation